 It is this surgery and rehab that we are currently asking people to donate toward.
 The costs will be at little over $250,000.
 There are no doctors in the US who provide this type of surgery, but if you search Dr. Friden’s name on PubMed you will see his has authored or co-authored over 200 medical journal studies in his career and is truly “the real deal”!

-Please donate generously, Dr. Friden is confident he can get Jesse’s right arm and wrist working again and is hopeful they can do his left as well.
-This treatment, if successful, will actually give Jesse a lot of the independence that he has been fighting for over the past 7 years.
+Please donate generously, Dr. Friden is confident he can get Jesse’s right arm and wrist working again and is hopeful they can do his left arm in the future.
+This treatment, if successful, will actually give Jesse some of the independence that he has been fighting for over the past 7 years.
 We very much appreciate every donation and well wishes – as tough as Jesse’s life is on a daily basis, to see him fighting through it and working so hard to get his independence back is what keeps us all going.
 Thank you!